mrlacey/RapidXamlDev/_posts/2020-02-01-templates.md

 ---

-The Rapid XAML Templates are [included when you **install the Toolkit**](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.RapidXamlToolkit) but can also be [installed separately](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.RapidXamlTemplates).
+The Rapid XAML Templates are [included when you **install the Toolkit**](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.RapidXamlToolkit) but are also available [separately](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.RapidXamlTemplates).